johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/~ IR Lesson Plan Outline.md

 ### Blocks of Learning
 ![[~ IR Blocks of Learning.png]]
 > [!warning] This image is manually updated and may not match the latest lesson plans.
-It was last updated on Dec 20, 2023.
+It was last updated on Feb 1, 2024.